stephenreid321/metacrisisxyz/Transcripts/EP80 Daniel Schmachtenberger on Better Sensemaking.md

 to make a move every quarter at least that shows they're making progress drive their market cap or the world's perception of their importance etc and usually the moves aren't that big you know gpt-3 which is the buzz in ai at the moment it's a pretty good sized move but it's not huge but it's incremental and nobody stops to really [3772](https://www.youtube.com/watch?v=3lil4invvSI&t=3772.96s)

-think what a whole series of incremental moves over 10 years is going to result in there is no meta system to evaluate these kinds of risks and to keep people from playing the hill climber game theoretic game of incremental moves okay so this is interesting let's let's look at kind of the [3792](https://www.youtube.com/watch?v=3lil4invvSI&t=3792.079s)
+think what a whole series of incremental moves over 10 years is going to result in there is no meta system to evaluate these kinds of risks and to keep people from playing the hill climber [[game theory|game theoretic]] game of incremental moves okay so this is interesting let's let's look at kind of the [3792](https://www.youtube.com/watch?v=3lil4invvSI&t=3792.079s)

 ascendancy or return to power depending upon the perspective you want to take that china's going through and the kind of um increasing fragmentation and descendancy you can see uh in the u.s descendancy and coherence at least so term limits make long-term planning quite difficult [3813](https://www.youtube.com/watch?v=3lil4invvSI&t=3813.92s)